Proximity | a quarterly collection of true stories

 Assistant Editors & Editorial Fellows

 ELLEE ACHTEN was assistant editor of Proximity for issues 7 (Borders) and 8 (Wilderness).
-With a background in magazine journalism, an obsession with witty fiction, and a closet collection of poetry since age seven, she is now a master’s student in creative nonfiction at Ohio University.
+With a background in magazine journalism, an obsession with witty fiction, and a closet collection of poetry since age seven, she was a master’s student in creative nonfiction at Ohio University while on our team.
 Exploring issues of home, health, and connection, her work has appeared in Proximity, Brevity, Alimentum, Southeast Ohio, Ohio Today, and elsewhere.
 Previously an assistant editor at New Ohio Review, she is currently working on a memoir, chronicling her 24+ childhood homes across the country. (@ElleeAchten)

 KRISTINE LANGLEY MAHLER was Proximity‘s first editorial fellow.
 She worked under Towles Kintz as assistant editor of issue 9 (Play).
 Mahler is a nonfictioneer at the University of Nebraska-Omaha, where she received the McKenna Graduate Fellowship in Creative Nonfiction.
 Her work has appeared or is forthcoming in First Class Lit, New Plains Review, and Embodied Effigies.
 After a childhood in Oregon, adolescence in North Carolina, and high school in Indiana, she has dug in her heels on the suburban prairie, where she and her husband raise their three daughters.